felixekman/Drinkbot/README.md

 Drinkbot
 ========

-A newbies attempt at controlling a bunch of peristaltic pumps
+An attempt at controlling a bunch of peristaltic pumps

 I have ordered 8 Peristaltic Pumps.
 12VDC 200-300mA
   https://www.adafruit.com/products/1150